Updated July 8, 2023

 Introduction to Kafka Partition

 As such, there is no specific syntax available for the Kafka Partition.
-Generally, we are using the Kafka partition value while creating the new topic or defining the number of partitions on the Kafka commands.
+Generally, we are using the Kafka partition value while creating a new topic or defining the number of partitions on the Kafka commands.

-Note 1) while working with the Kafka Partition.
+Note 1) While working with the Kafka Partition.
 We are using the core Kafka commands and Kafka Partition command for the troubleshooting front.

-2) At the time of Kafka Partition configuration; we are using the CLI method.
+2) At the time of Kafka Partition configuration, we are using the CLI method.
 But generally, we are using the UI tool only.

 How Kafka Partition Works?

 The Kafka Partition is useful to define the destination partition of the message.
 Internally the Kafka partition will work on the key bases i.e. the null key and the hash key.
 If it sets the null key, then the messages or data will store at any partition or the specific hash key provided then the data will move on to the specific partition.
 Majorly the Kafka partition is deal with parallelism.
 If we are increasing the number of partitions, it will also increase the parallel process also.

 Below is the list of properties and its value that we can use in the Kafka partition.

 |1||broker.id||In the Kafka partition, we need to define the broker id by the non-negative integer id.
 The broker’s name will include the combination of the hostname as well as the port name.
 We have used single or multiple brokers as per the requirement.|